ThePacielloGroup/cupper/content/patterns/coding/command-line.md

 title = "Command line"
 +++

-Your pattern documentation may need to include commands for installing packages or using <abbr title="command line interface">CLI</abbr>s. **Infusion** offers the `cmd` shortcode for making code blocks look like terminal commands.
+Your pattern documentation may need to include commands for installing packages or using <abbr title="command line interface">CLI</abbr>s. **Cupper** offers the `cmd` shortcode for making code blocks look like terminal commands.

 Here's how you write it: